The Current State of the Real Estate Market In Chicagoland: Five Assumptions of What's Going on

 Inventory increasing should help buyers buy.
 Do I think that is true?
 Yes, an increase of inventory gives confidence to buyers.
 If they have something to SELL at the same time they BUY, there is more to choose from the market will start being more active.
 Most sellers do NOT want to list their home if they are fearful that they cannot find something to buy.
 It also gives variety to buyers and brings first-time buyers into the market, “Ohhh, ahhhh, lots to choose from!”
 Not so fast lady, let me tell you how it’s shaking out.

 Home Sales - A look into the real estate market

-Homes are selling but which ones?
-Mainly the ones that match today’s trends, colors and finishes almost 100% .
-They are the “razzle dazzle homes”.
-Others aren't doing as well - the ones that people have lived in and loved, who have raised families in and may be a decade out of finish.
+Homes are selling, but which ones?
+Mainly the homes that match today’s trends, colors and finishes almost 100% .
+They are the “razzle dazzle" homes.
+Other homes aren't doing as well - the ones that people have lived in and loved, who have raised families in and may be a decade out of finish.
 Homes that need a little paint, a new light fixture, and maybe a new bathroom faucet - those ones may sit. ….. and sit…...and sit.

 Why now more than ever?
 Millennials will make up 45% of the new home buyers (according to NAR in 2019) coming into the market.
 After talking with many agents and lenders over the last few weeks, there could be multiple things on converging paths.